 Our epiphany came in September 2017 while we were celebrating our 35th wedding anniversary in Jackson Hole.
 The spotty cell service enabled us to truly unplug for the first time in a while, and the grand landscapes (and maybe the high elevations 😉 ) altered our perspective and spurred us to reconsider what the next ten years might look like.
 We became intensely curious about the people working in Jackson Hole and how they were able to live and work in such a wonderful setting while not being independently wealthy.
 We actually slowed our normally frantic vacation pace to initiate some conversations with a few folks and discovered the full-time RV lifestyle.
 These full-time RVers are not the typical retirement-age stereotype.
 After doing some research, we discovered that there’s a whole lot of working-age people living life, working, and traveling in RVs.
 That discovery is what ignited this whole transformation!

 And that’s when the really challenging part of the transformation started.
 Other than coming to terms with being physically distant from family and friends and the decision to sell our motorcycles, nothing to that point had been emotionally or mentally difficult.
-Let’s just say that neither of us were prepared for the sheer mass of learning we’ve undertaken since moving in to the RV.
+Let’s just say that neither of us were prepared for the sheer mass of learning we’ve undertaken since starting our nomad entreprenurship life.
 Also, while we are good planners, we couldn’t have anticipated all the dragon slaying and whacking of moles required to get transitioned into our new life.
 Naturally, with the extreme level of adjusting to change and juggling the logistics of shifting to a new life that we are doing in our mid-50’s, there have been some flare-ups and dips in the road.
 EVEN SO . . . we are so happy to be where we are now and are beyond grateful to have the opportunity to build this new life.

 The first six weeks of nomad life have been all about getting settled in the coach.
 We purchased the coach in mid-August in Charleston, SC, from a private seller, and we spent the first several days at Oak Plantation Campground ( see our blog post: Campground Review – Oak Plantation Campground; Charleston, SC also Campground Review Video – Oak Plantation Campground ).
 Yes, it was hot, hot, hot, but we were so ecstatic to finally be making our plans a reality we worked right through the heat and were grateful for sub dinners at the end of the days there.

-Our mission in Florida accomplished, we headed north to Jackson, GA, for a meeting with a prospective franchisor and stayed at High Falls RV Park ( Campground Review – High Falls RV Park; Jackson, GA ).
-We had a great meeting with Len Strozier of Omega Mapping and were excited about the opportunity to buy a franchise business structured to be operated out of an RV.
-We’ll talk more about how we’re making money on the road in future posts.
+Our mission in Florida accomplished, we headed north to Jackson, GA, for a meeting with a the franchisor for the mapping business and stayed at High Falls RV Park (Campground Review – High Falls RV Park; Jackson, GA ).
+We had a great meeting with Len Strozier of Omega Mapping and were excited about the opportunity to buy a franchise business for which an RV was a required piece of equipment.
+We’ll talk more about and how we’re making money on the road in future posts.
 We also were pleased with the very pleasant town of Covington, GA, and look forward to spending more time there.

 We were chased out of North Carolina earlier than we had planned by Hurricane Florence.
 We needed to be in eastern Kentucky in late September for a family reunion but had to go further west to avoid the bulk of the storm.
 We settled on Bowling Green, KY, and stayed at Bowling Green KOA Holiday (Video review of this campground here).
 We were happy to be in Bowling Green and could finally spend some time relaxing and appreciating our new situation.
 We explored some of what Bowling Green has to offer – check out our recommendations on our blog post and in our video.